 unmonumental was born when I visited the 2008 Unmonumental exhibition at New York's New Museum, which explored fragmented forms, torn pictures... crumbling symbols and broken icons.
 Later that day, I shot a photograph of a junk-filled shopping cart in the Meat Packing District as a parody, and posted the image online.
 Soon I was shooting and posting pics of such objects and detritus on a daily basis.
 I began to think about Robert Smithson's essay "Monuments of Passaic"* and George Brassaï's "Involuntary Sculptures".** Before long, my one-off snarky commentary had become a personal exploration of photography-as-socially-networked-sculpture.

-Five years and over 700 photographs later, #unmonumental has grown, ironically, into a project of monumental proportions.
-I’ve posted and distributed this series over many different platforms (Twitter, Tumblr, Instagram, Flickr, Typepad) that simultaneously serve as vehicles for real-time communiqués as well as archival receptacles.
-Inadvertently referencing Modernist, Minimalist and Postmodernist tropes across several mediums, the found objects of #unmonumental reflect the ever-shifting formal concerns of art and the rich feedback loop between artist and city.
+Five years and 800 photographs later, unmonumental has grown into a project of monumental proportions, distributed over online platforms that serve as vehicles for real-time communiqués as well as archival receptacles.
+Inadvertently referencing Modernist, Minimalist and Postmodernist tropes across several mediums, the found objects of unmonumental reflect the ever-shifting formal concerns of art and the rich feedback loop between artist and city

 Joy Garnett is an artist who lives in Brooklyn, NY.